SuJingyu111/CS611_Legend_Of_Valor/old_src/readme.txt

 Main
 - Main is the class that actually runs.

-LMH
+LOV
-- LMH is the class for game entity.
+- LOV is the class for game entity.

 Armory
 - Class for Armors.